 Quite often a simulation analyst must model a source of randomness for which no data are available.
-ExpertFit provides two analysis modes for this situation -modeling of general activity times using triangular or beta distributions and modeling of random machine downtimes, for which we provide an example in this section.
+ExpertFit provides two analysis modes for this situation -- modeling of general activity times using triangular or beta distributions and modeling of random machine downtimes, for which we provide an example in this section.
 ExpertFit supports accurate modeling of systems with or without significant blocking or starving.
 For the example in this section, we will assume that the machine of interest is never blocked or starved.

 Consider a machine that has an efficiency of 0.9; that is, it is actually producing parts 90 percent of the time.
 When the machine goes down, the average downtime is 60 minutes.
-However, the minimum downtime is 10 minutes.
 This information is specified to ExpertFit through a sequence of easy-to-use menus.
-After all of the required information has been specified, the average number of downs (actually the average number of busytime/downtime cycles) per 8-hour shift is calculated by
+After all of the required information has been specified, the average number of downs (actually the average number of busytime/downtime cycles) per 8-hour shift is calculated by ExpertFit to be 0.8.
+This makes sense since the average